gradualgames/ggvm/README.md

 position 0, 0.
 Below sprite 0's Y coordinate, the scroll will be rendered at the current scroll position in ppu register $2005.

+NOTE: To use this feature, it is highly recommended to remove actual usage of Sprite 0 Hit from your game's ROM prior to using it with ggvm.
+GGVm will spoof the sprite 0 hit flag in the ppu status register at $2002 (bit 6), but the behavior will not be anything like on the NES.